TwinLizzie/NGnoidTV/NGNUITY.md

 ### A New Philosophy of Automation

 - Automation systems must be engineered with simplicity in mind. e.g. Which is better: A cat door, or an automatic door opener with a built-in camera and computer vision?
 - Automated means of production must aim for maximum self-replicating potential and utility. e.g. A cordless drill has greater utility than a box full of screw drivers.
 A 3d printer has more utility than a paper printer.
-A desktop computer has more utility than a Television. etc. You can't build everything at home, but if you have a good enough metal, glass and fabric 3d printer, you can easily print yourself the tools needed to make almost everything else.
+A desktop computer has more utility than a Television. etc.
+- + You cannot manufacture everything at home, but if you have a good enough metal, glass and fabric 3d printer, you should already have the basic building blocks needed to recreate the entire human technology tree.
+- + Online tutorials often provide us with highly creative methods of manufacturing goods in ways we would have never otherwise been able to imagine.
 - Automation must never be used to maximize profits, but to reduce working hours and the cost of goods and services for society as a whole.
 - Automation must be encouraged and accelerated in order to bring about a post-scarcity economy and work-free society as soon as possible.
 Either through government policy, or by taking matters into our own hands.
 - Automation must not come at the cost of human fitness.
 E.g. Using a mobility scooter instead of walking when you are not disabled.
 - + We must build a thriving culture centered around the pursuit of physical fitness and aesthetics, as well as the arts, crafts, scientific innovation and creative endeavours.
 - Automation must be used to regain our humanity, not to dehumanize us.
 We were hunter-gatherers before we became agricultural drones.
 We shall use our free time to explore the stars, conquer distant solar systems, find alien life, etc.
+- + We define Work as: Any labour which you are forced to perform against your will in order to keep society operating.
+People shouldn't have to Work if they don't want to.
 - Our techology tree must evolve away from reliance on centralized means of production.
 The less we rely on supply chains, the better.
-- + We define Work as: Any labour which you are forced to perform against your will in order to keep society operating.
-People shouldn't have to Work if they don't want to.
-Period.
-- + To put it simply: Let machines be the agricultural drones that we were forced to become in order to build early human civilization, so that we can once again become Hunter-gatherers.
+- + To put it simply: Let machines be the agricultural drones that we were forced to become in order to build early human civilization, so that we can once again live the Hunter-gatherer lifestyle.
 - + This is why classical Marxism may be incompatible with our movement.
-Classical Marxist mentality still leans heavily toward the Agricultural Drone lifestyle.
+Classical Marxist mentality still leans heavily toward that of an Agricultural Drone.
 We seek to live like technologically savvy Hunter Gatherers, and to build socialism on our own terms.
-- Automation shall enable the creation of a new society built around the same values and principles as the Linux operating system.
+- Automation must enable the creation of a new society built around the same values and principles as the Linux operating system.

 ### A Best Case Scenario for a Technological Singularity